Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/04_Edge_VCK190_DFX/README.md

 ## Requirements and assumptions

 This tutorial design uses VCK190 production board for demonstration.
-The methdology works for all boards.
+The methodology works for all boards.

 This design requires a Linux host machine with Internet access.
 The Linux OS needs to support the Vitis software and PetaLinux.